-- Current liabilities, which were primarily comprised of trade accounts payable, accrued expenses and income tax payable, decreased USD 1,453 million mainly due to a decrease in current portion of long-term debts of USD 749 million from the repayment of debentures and loans from financial institution.
-In addition, the income tax payable and accrued expenses also decreased in the amount of USD 660 million. - 2) Non-current liabilities, which primarily comprise debentures and loans from financial institution, deferred tax liabilities, provision for decommissioning costs, and provision for remuneration for the renewal of petroleum production decreased USD 956 million mainly from repayment of long-term loan in Canadian Dollar (CAD) (CAD 475 million).
-In addition, the deferred tax liabilities and provision for remuneration for the renewal of petroleum production also decreased in the amount of USD 427 million.
+2.1) Current liabilities, which were primarily comprised of trade accounts payable, accrued expenses and income tax payable, decreased USD 1,453 million mainly due to a decrease in current portion of long-term debts of USD 749 million from the repayment of debentures and loans from financial institution.
+In addition, the income tax payable and accrued expenses also decreased in the amount of USD 660 million.

+2.2) Non-current liabilities, which primarily comprise debentures and loans from financial institution, deferred tax liabilities, provision for decommissioning costs, and provision for remuneration for the renewal of petroleum production decreased USD 956 million mainly from repayment of long-term loan in Canadian Dollar (CAD) (CAD 475 million).
+In addition, the deferred tax liabilities and provision for remuneration for the renewal of petroleum production for the renewal of petroleum production also decreased in the amount of USD 427 million.

-Capital Structure
+3) Capital Structure